 There are a number of browser extensions and email add-ons you can use to either verify if a prospect’s email is correct, and

-which also show you more information about that person.
+which also shows you more information about that person.

 It can be a bit of a guessing game to figure out the address, but at least you’ll know it’s the right one.
 These tools also provide rich contact details, such as social profile information and even interests.

-If you’re reaching out by email, you must provide the prospect with value in the form of relevant content, an interview offer, or even a compliment on an achievement or well written article.
-Direct selling will most likely not get you anywhere, and worse, can make you look like a spammer.
+If you’re reaching out by email, you must provide the prospect with value in the form of relevant content, an interview offer, or even a compliment on an achievement or well-written article.
+Direct selling will most likely not get you anywhere, and worse, it can make you look like a spammer.